 Science journalism can protect against that also.

-(1) If it was Danny Hakim or Eric Lipton in the U.S. I couldn't be objective, because they are political writers dabbling in science when it matches their goal - manufacturing conspiracy theories, promoting the 'Republicans are evil' narrative, chemicals are killing us, etc. Science media knows they lift pieces verbatim from organic trade groups paid to undermine scientists.
-If you trust them, I know how you vote.
+(1) If it was Danny Hakim / Eric Lipton / Sheila Kaplan of the New York Times in the U.S. I couldn't be objective, because they are political writers dabbling in science when it matches their goal - manufacturing conspiracy theories, chemicals are killing us, etc. Science media knows they lift pieces verbatim from trial lawyers (EWG, CSPI) and organic trade groups paid to undermine scientists.

 (2) We can blame Hunter Thompson for why many in modern journalism need to editorialize newspaper articles.
 But if you read his real journalism, like sports, he was fantastic.
-By "Fear and Loathing in Las Vegas" he was writing “The press is a gang of cruel faggots.
+He knew rules and so it made sense when he broke them.
+By "Fear and Loathing in Las Vegas" he was writing “The press is a gang of cruel fagg--s.
 Journalism is not a profession or a trade.
-It is a cheap catch-all for fuckoffs and misfits—a false doorway to the backside of life, a filthy piss-ridden little hole nailed off by the building inspector, but just deep enough for a wino to curl up from the sidewalk and masturbate like a chimp in a zoo-cage.”
+It is a cheap catch-all for fuc--ffs and misfits—a false doorway to the backside of life, a filthy piss-ridden little hole nailed off by the building inspector, but just deep enough for a wino to curl up from the sidewalk and masturbate like a chimp in a zoo-cage.”
+Too many journalists now jump right to that without ever learning the critical thinking that begat it.

 While it's fun to imagine him chain-smoking red Dunhills as his IBM Selectric is blasting everyone in sight, his Gonzo Journalism ruined a whole lot of journalists who wanted to mimic him, the way Woodward and Bernstein ruined journalism for the next generation by using anonymous sources and getting a movie made about them.
 And the way activists who went into soft sciences "to make a difference" in their pet political causes, like banning pesticides, ruin trust in all science by the public.